juvi-coder/Fraudulent-_Medicare_Claimns/README.md

 The Office of the Inspector General provides a dataset of List of Excluded Individuals and Entities (LEIE), signifying fraudulent providers.

-**Using the above two datasets, levraging the power of Altreyx, Tableau and Python, **I have built an Gradient Boosted Model, with 76% Accuracy and 71% AUC Scores.**
+**Using the above two datasets, levraging the power of Altreyx, Tableau and Python**, **I have built an Gradient Boosted Model, with 76% Accuracy and 71% AUC Scores.**

-**I have attached my presentation deck, altreyx flows, Tableau BI Solution and Python code for the problem. ****
+**I have attached my presentation deck, altreyx flows, Tableau BI Solution and Python code for the problem. **